 We are pleased to announce the rollout of our new pilot Light Monitor Grant Program.
-By partnering with Asterion, we are providing specialized devices that monitor the presence of visible artificial light at night to our advocates.
+By partnering with Asterion, we are providing our advocates with specialized devices that monitor the presence of visible artificial light at night.

-LM-IIIs are helpful when determining if existing light fixtures meet the provisions of a Lighting Management Plan or policy and provide the necessary information to complete a Lighting Inventory table.
-At present, Color Correlated Temperature (CCT) is a required principle that needs to be recorded for an International Dark Sky Place application.
-In the future, there may be a need to record data for illuminance and flicker, which the LM-III can measure.
+The LM-III is helpful when determining whether existing light fixtures meet the provisions of a Lighting Management Plan or Light Management Policy and provide the necessary information to complete a Lighting Inventory table.
+At present, Color Correlated Temperature (CCT) is a required measurement that needs to be recorded for an International Dark Sky Place application.
+In the future, there may be a need to record data for illuminance and flicker, which the LM-III can also measure.

-This Program is intended to supplement funding barriers from groups who wish to monitor artificial light at night and need additional assistance to do so.
-If extenuating circumstances prevent you or your group from purchasing these light monitors on your own, please follow the instructions below for describing the proposed monitoring area and goals of using these devices to advance local dark-sky efforts.
-This Program offers a limited number of devices that can be funded.
+This program is intended to mitigate funding barriers from groups who wish to monitor artificial light at night and need additional assistance to do so.
+If extenuating circumstances prevent you or your group from purchasing these light monitors on your own, please follow the instructions below for describing the proposed monitoring area and goals of using these devices to advance local dark sky efforts.
+This program offers a limited number of devices that can be funded.

 For groups who are interested in purchasing permanent devices for their own uses, use the following links: